bneukom/UnrealSnow/README.md

    The stochastic weather generator uses a two state markov chain to simulate temperature and precipitation as described in *Stochastic simulation of daily precipitation, temperature, and solar radiation* by Richardson.

 If additional climate data imports are needed the interface [USimulationWeatherDataProviderBase](https://github.com/bneukom/snowsimulation/blob/master/Source/SnowSimulation/Simulation/Data/SimulationWeatherDataProviderBase.h) can be extended.

+# Future Work

+1. Update stochastich weather generator to work with multiple sites
+2. Update simulation to work with level streaming
+3. LOD for snow simulation

 # Screenshots